techascent/tech.ml.dataset/topics/walkthrough.md

 # tech.ml.dataset Walkthrough

-Let's take a moment to walkthrough the `tech.ml.dataset` system.
-This system was built over the course of a few months in order to make working with columnar data easier in the same manner as one would work with `data.table` in R or `pandas` in Python.
-While it takes design inspiration from these sources it does not strive to be a copy in any way but rather an extension to the core Clojure language that is built for good performance when processing datasets of realistic sizes which in our case means millions of rows and tens of columns.
+`tech.ml.dataset` (TMD) is a Clojure library designed to ease working with tabular data, similar to `data.table` in R or Python's Pandas.
+TMD takes inspiration from the design of those tools, but does not aim to copy their functionality.
+Instead, TMD is a building block that increases Clojure's already considerable prowess for data processing tasks.

 ## High Level Design

 Logically, a dataset is a map of column name to column data.
-Column data is typed so for instance you may have a column of 16 bit integers or 64 bit floating point numbers.
-Column names may be any java object and column values may be of the tech.datatype primitive, datetime, or objects.
-Data is stored contiguously in jvm arrays while missing values are indicated with bitsets.
+Column data is typed (e.g., a column of 16 bit integers, or a column of 64 bit floating point numbers), similar to a database.
+Column names may be any Java object - keywords and strings are typical - and column values may be any Java primitive type, or type supported by `tech.datatype`, datetimes, or arbitrary objects.
+Column data is stored contiguously in JVM arrays, and missing values are indicated with bitsets.

-Given this definition, the intention is to allow more or less normal flows familiar to most Clojure programmers:
+The outline of the walkthrough follows typical Clojure workflows, showing how those ideas are expanded by TMD:

-1. Dataset creation in the form of csv,tsv (and gzipped varieties of these), maps of column name to column values, and arbitrary sequences of maps.
+1. Dataset creation from typical formats (csv, tsv, etc...), or sequences of maps, or maps of column name to column values.
-1. Pretty printing of datasets and, to a lesser extent, columns.
-Simple selection of a given column and various functions describing the details of a column.
+1. REPL-friendly printing of datasets
-1. Access to the values in a column including eliding or erroring on missing values.
+1. Access to dataset values, including eliding or erroring on missing values.
-1. Select subrect of dataset defined by a sequence of columns and some sequence of indexes.
+1. Selecting rows or columns of a dataset, or both at once.
-1.  `sort-by`, `filter`, `group-by` are modified operations that operate on a logical sequence of maps and an arbitrary function but return a new dataset.
+1. Functions familiar from `clojure.core` (e.g., `sort-by`, `filter`, `group-by`, etc...) that operate on datasets.
-1. Efficient elementwise operations such as linear combinations of columns.
+1. Efficient elementwise operations and their use in adding or updating columns derived from data in the dataset.
-1. Statistical and ml-based analysis of some subset of columns either on their own or as they relate to another `target` column.
+1. Statistical analysis of dataset data.
-1. Conversion of the dataset to sequences of maps, sequences of persistent vectors, and rowwise sequences of java arrays of a chosen primitive datatype.
+1. Getting data back out of datasets for downstream consumers (via file/stream export with broad format support, or as sequences of maps or vectors or Java arrays).

 ## Dataset Creation